 There may be additional reasons a bank reports their customers to ChexSystems, but the above list represents the most common reasons consumers end up in ChexSystems.

-That’s why getting a checking account can make your financial life so much easier.
+Getting a checking account from a no ChexSystems bank can make your financial life so much easier.
 You have easy access to pay for goods and services and have access to an incredible number of alternative financial technology tools such as Apple Pay, Samsung Pay, Android Pay, Venmo, Google Pay, and PopMoney to name a few.

 In short, having a checking account saves you a ton of money and makes your life a lot easier.
 Consider the following: